5 Tips to Help You Ask Family and Friends for Financial Help

 Asking for help is a more common financial strategy than you might think; more than one-quarter of survey respondents said they offered financial assistance to support the everyday expenses of a person outside their immediate household, according to research from Pew Charitable Trusts.
 And less than half of higher-income households viewed their financial gift as a burden.

-If your request is respectful and you demonstrate a repayment plan, you may find that your friend or family member will be happy to help–especially if your only alternative is a short-term online loan or a trip to your local payday lender.
+If your request is respectful and you demonstrate a repayment plan, you may find that your friend or family member will be happy to help–especially if your only alternative is a trip to your local payday lender.

 1. Determine your needs.